augustkx/VAE_learning-a-representation-for-navigation/README.md

 First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space): navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim).

-Second,
+It shows a path that is reasonable but not continuous and Second,